St. Peter, Zurich

-St. Peter is one of the four main churches of the old town of Zürich, Switzerland, besides Grossmünster, Fraumünster, and Predigerkirche.
+St. Peter is one of the four main churches of the old town of Zürich, Switzerland, besides Grossmünster, Fraumünster and Predigerkirche.

 History

-Located next to the Lindenhof hill, site of the former Roman castle, it was built on the site of a temple to Jupiter.
+Located next to the Lindenhof hill, the site of the former Roman castle, the church was built on the site of a temple to Jupiter.
 An early church of 10 by 7 metres is archaeologically attested for the 8th or 9th century.
-This building was replaced by an early Romanesque church around AD 1000, in turn replaced in 1230 by a late romanesque structure, parts of which survive.
-Rudolf Brun, first independent mayor of the town, was buried here in 1360.
-The nave was rebuilt in 1460 in Gothic style.
+This building was replaced by an early Romanesque church around AD 1000, in turn replaced in 1230 by a late Romanesque structure, parts of which survive.
+Rudolf Brun, the first independent mayor of the town, was buried here in 1360.
+The nave was rebuilt in 1460 in the Gothic style.
 Prior to the Reformation, St. Peter was the only parish church of the town, the rest being part of monasteries.
-The first reformed pastor, Leo Jud (1523-1542), was a friend of Huldrych Zwingli and contributed to the first translation of the Bible in Zurich.
+The first reformed pastor, Leo Jud (1523–1542), was a friend of Huldrych Zwingli and contributed to the first translation of the Bible in Zurich.
 Johann Kaspar Lavater was pastor from 1778 to 1801.
 His gravestone can be seen in the church wall.
-Theologian Adolf Keller served as pastor 1909 -1924.
+Theologian Adolf Keller served as pastor from 1909 to 1924.

 The current building was consecrated in 1706 as the first church built under Protestant rule.
 Its congregation forms part of the Evangelical Reformed Church of the Canton of Zürich.
 Until 1911, the steeple was manned by a fire watch.
 Restoration work was carried out in 1970 to 1975.
-The steeple's clock face has a diameter of 8.7 m, the largest church clock face in Europe.
+The steeple's clock face has a diameter of 8.7 m (as of 2023, the largest church clock face in Europe).
 The bells date to 1880.

-Peculiarly, the church's steeple is owned by the city of Zürich, while the nave is owned by the St. Peter parish of the Evangelical Reformed Church of the Canton of Zürich.
+The church steeple is owned by the City of Zürich, while the nave is owned by the St. Peter parish of the Evangelical Reformed Church of the Canton of Zürich.